Lavender in a basket

 Credit Alberto Conde, Kitchen In The Med

-Lavender in front of a monastery resemblance.
+Lavender in front of a monastery allegory.

 Credit Alberto Conde, Kitchen In The Med

-Old book with lavender resemblance.
+Old book with lavender allegory.

 Credit Alberto Conde, Kitchen In The Med